Editorial Note: We earn a commission on partner links on Forbes Advisor. Commissions do not affect the opinions or ratings of our editors.

 Fixed rate loans

-Borrowers looking for a private student loan can now qualify for a higher rate than they would have at this time last year.
-At this time last year, the average fixed rate on a 10-year loan was 5.76%, or 0.54% lower than the current rate.
+Borrowers looking for a private student loan can now benefit from a lower rate than they would have at this time last year.
+At this time last year, the average fixed rate on a 10-year loan was 5.27%, or 1.11% higher than the current rate.

-If you were to fund $20,000 in student loans at today’s average fixed rate, you’d pay about $225 a month and about $7,008 in total interest over 10 years, according to Forbes Advisor’s student loan calculator.
+A borrower financing $20,000 in private student loans at today’s average fixed rate would pay about $226 per month and about $7,105 in total interest over 10 years, according to Forbes Advisor’s student loan calculator.

 Variable rate loans